-447. Social History of Early Modern Europe, 1500-1750 (5).
+184 Auburn University Montgomery 449.
+The Enlightenment (5).
 Pr., junior standing.

-A study of European society from 1500 to 1750 and the continuities and changes in the daily life of the individual in family, community, and workplace.
-The subject will be approached from sociologic, anthropologic, and economic perspectives.
-Concurrent with HY 647.

-449. The Enlightenment (5).
-Pr., junior standing.

 The course treats the intellectual and cultural blossoming in Europe in the period from 1680 to 1789.
 It examines the social, religious, moral, and political ideas of Enlightenment thinkers and explores the diffusion of Enlightenment values, such as the use of reason, political liberty, and the social role of science.
 Concurrent with HY 649.
 450. The Industrial Revolution (5).
 Pr., junior standing.
 A study of the development of industrialism and its consequences in Europe and other parts of the world.
 Concurrent with HY 650.
 454. The Habsburg Empire (5).
 Pr., junior standing.
 This course examines the history of East Central Europe during the last phase of Habsburg history.
 The difficulties inherent in running a multinational state will provide the main focus of analysis.
 Concurrent with HY 654.
 456. Imperial Russia (5).
 Pr., junior standing.
 A survey of Russian history from the rise of Kiev to the great reforms of 1861.
 The course traces Russian expansion under the leadership of Muscovy, focusing on Peter the Great, Catherine the Great, and Russian involvement with Europe in the 19th century.
 Concurrent with HY 656.
 457. The Soviet Union (5).
 Pr., junior standing.
 A survey of Russian history since 1861 emphasizing the collapse of tsarist rule in WWI and the subsequent growth and development of the Communist state.
 Also highlighted are Soviet governmental and economic structures, foreign policy, and the cultural scene.
 Concurrent with HY 657.

-East Europe in the Twentieth Century (5).
+459. East Europe in the Twentieth Century (5).
 Pr., junior standing.
 This course examines the history of East Central Europe from the First World War to the collapse of the communist regimes.
 The emphasis is on comparative political and socioeconomic development.
 Concurrent with HY 659.
 460. The Balkans in the Modern World (5).
 Junior standing or permission of instructor.
 An examination of Southeastern Europe from the French Revolution to the collapse of the communist regimes.
 The course will highlight the cultural, political, and socioeconomic developments that have made this area the so-called "powder keg" of Europe.
 Concurrent with HY 660.
 463. Israel and the Arab World (5).
 Pr., junior standing.
 An analysis of the intellectual, social, and political causes of the most publicized controversy of the postwar era.
 The course traces the development of Arab and Israeli nationalism and their transformation in the age of superpower rivalry in the region.
 Concurrent with HY 663.
+464. South African History (5).
+A study of the political, social, and economic development of South Africa from the birth of a multiracial society in the 17th century to the end of apartheid in the 1990's.
+Concurrent with HY646.
 473. A History of Chinese Communism (5).
 Pr., junior standing.

-An analysis of the reasons why the Chinese Communists came to power and of the political and social changes that have occurred since the establishment of the People's Republic in 1949.
+An analysis of the reasons why the Chinese Communists came to power and of the political and social changes that have occurred since the estab- lishment of the People's Republic in 1949.
 Concurrent with HY 673.
 477. Vietnam (5).
 Pr., junior standing.
 An analysis of both traditional Vietnamese culture and the character of French and American involvement in the country.
 Concurrent with HY 677.

-479. East Asian-American Relations since 1850 (5).
+479. East Asian-American Relations Since 1850 (5).
 Pr., junior standing.
-A survey of political, economic, and cultural interactions between the United